 Mark cut lines on the beading with a pencil.

-You can use a hacksaw, though your arms might start to ache after a while!
-Although not listed above, a power saw is handy, and so is a workbench for holding the beading in place.
+You can use a hacksaw, though your arms might ache after a while, so a power saw is handy.
+A workbench is also helpful for holding the beading in place.

 You need to cut each piece at a 45-degrees for right angles.